Skip to content

 Experiments

-Brain Representation Computation/Extraction Note that no subject data of any kind is included in this public repository!
-Instead, the following directories contain the extraction/computation/processing code used to standardize brain representations for persistent homology analysis.
+Brain representation computation, extraction, and featurization.
+Note that no subject data of any kind is included in this public repository!
+Instead, the following directories and their subdirectories contain the extraction/computation/processing code used to standardize brain representations for persistent homology analysis.
+References for and/or further details of the decomposition method are included in a README of each subdirectory.

-• profumo_reps: code for the computing FC network matrices (correlations between timecourses) and spatial correlation matrices (correlations between maps)
+code for the computing FC network matrices (correlations between timecourses) and spatial correlation matrices (correlations between maps) from rfMRI data

-• glasser: code for extracting parcellation-level timeseries from data and computing FC network matrices, partial FC matrices, and amplitude features from extracted Glasser-parcellated data
+code for extracting parcellation-level timeseries from data and computing FC network matrices, partial FC matrices, and amplitude features from extracted Glasser-parcellated rfMRI data

-• schaefer: code for extracting parcellation-level timeseries from data and computing FC network matrices, partial FC matrices, and amplitude features from Schaefer-parcellated data
+code for extracting parcellation-level timeseries from data and computing FC network matrices, partial FC matrices, and amplitude features from Schaefer-parcellated rfMRI data

-• yeo: code for extracting parcellation-level timeseries from data and computing FC network matrices, partial FC matrices, and amplitude features from Yeo-parcellated data
+code for extracting parcellation-level timeseries from data and computing FC network matrices, partial FC matrices, and amplitude features from Yeo-parcellated rfMRI data

 Preparations